A short recap of who we are, and how we came to be.

 How do we know we are using qi for good?
 The guidelines are simple.
 Do we profit?
 Do we create suffering?
 Do we reduce or eliminate it?
 Is what we do with it necessary or unnecessary for the relief of suffering?

 Janah is sensitive to those questions.
 It grieves her to take a life for any reason.
 She also understands that real compassion is facing the fact that you sometimes have to cut off a finger to save the hand.
-Killing a rabid dog is both a favor to the next potential victim and a favor to the dog.
+Killing a rabid dog is both compassion for the next potential victim and the dog.
 Both suffer by the animal’s continued existence.
 The trick is to determine whether the dog is incurable, or merely temporarily sick.
 That’s Janah’s job and we generally leave those decisions to her.
 Once she decides, we carry out the sentence.
 We could philosophize all day and into the night while nobody’s suffering is relieved, the rabid dog continues to maim and kill.

 Ultimately, she decided hand wringing over the fate of a human who doesn’t think twice about using, abusing or killing another, was philosophical self indulgence.
 Designed to abdicate her from hard decisions.
 If we are in the business of making abusive pricks face the consequences of actions they initiated, it makes sense only to decide what level of intervention is required.
 How much is enough?
 She will never be happy about it, she also knows her happiness is not what this is about.